VinodHadmode/blockly-vehicale-movement-app/readme.md

 ## Demo

-You can view the live demo of the project [Live](`https://fronend-vehicale-movement-app.vercel.app/`).
+You can view the live demo of the project(deployed on vercel) [Live](https://fronend-vehicale-movement-app.vercel.app/).

 ## Features